Argentina entry requirements for Belgium passport holders

 Hotel booking or host invitation

-Carry a printed hotel confirmation or a letter from your host with their address and phone number.
-Officers rarely ask, but having it avoids delays.Recommended
+Keep a copy of your hotel reservation or a letter from your host with their address and phone number.
+Officers rarely ask for it, but having it ready avoids delays.Recommended

 Proof of funds